A tear is only water

 "But speaking of Darkstar," Sherry began, and Bones couldn't help chuckling at the abrupt change of subject, "the studio he signed with is having a cast party tomorrow night.
 You want to come?"

 "I'm pretty sure the implication was there.
 I'm not looking forward to the fallout once we go public, but we can't avoid being seen together forever.
-And most of the time you can string the media along for a month or two as all the gossip rags argue about whether two people are actually dating or not before you finally have to admit it.
+And most of the time you can string the media along for a month or two while all the gossip rags argue about whether two people are actually dating or not before you finally have to admit it.
 I figure since everyone else will be there, it isn't likely everyone will automatically assume we're suddenly a couple."

 She had a point.
 They'd gone a little overboard lately, going as far as avoiding being in the same room together when cameras were rolling, even when his teammates were around.
 At a big party like this, they were pretty safe unless they stayed glued at the hip all night.